EPCCed/2025-10-22_GreenHPC_Bham/episodes/measurement.md

 :::::::::::::::::::::::::::::::::::::::: callout

-## `E * I` on a per job basis
+## `E * CI` on a per job basis

-Rather than computing total energy use and then using an aggregate value for the carbon intensity, it may make more sense to compute `E * I` on a per-job basis using the carbon intensity value at the job time.
+Rather than computing total energy use and then using an aggregate value for the carbon intensity, it may make more sense to compute `E * CI` on a per-job basis using the carbon intensity value at the job time.
 This is the approach used in the tools available on ARCHER2 for estimating emissions.

 ::::::::::::::::::::::::::::::::::::::::::::::::::